gpu-mode/lecture2/README.md

 **Note**: **Don't use this repo!
 It has been replaced.** The material of all cuda-mode lectures (including 2 & 3) has been consolidated into a new [cuda-mode/lectures](https://github.com/cuda-mode/lectures) repo -- please use that instead of this one.
 The repo you're now looking at is out of date and only here for historical reasons.

-# Supplementary Material for Lectures 2 & 3
+# Obsolete Material for Lectures 2 & 3

 ## Lecture 2